 Sometimes, while restoring using iTunes, you might get a weird error saying that “iPad Could not be Restored, No Device Found.”
 If you see this message, check out our article for a step-by-step guide to solving this problem and restore your iPad.

-If you do not see your iPad in iTunes, consider putting your iPad into DFU Mode
+If you do not see your iPad in iTunes or Finder, consider putting your iPad into DFU Mode

 DFU mode is a mode where the iPad is forced to restore the firmware.
 Getting your iPad into DFU mode is a little challenging, requiring patience and practice.
 Timing is essential when placing iDevices into DFU mode so carefully follow the instructions.

 Are you unable to restore your device or enter DFU mode?
-It might be worth trying another computer with iTunes installed.
-There could be a driver problem which prevents your computer from recognizing your iOS device.
+It might be worth trying another computer with iTunes or Finder installed.
+There could be a driver problem that prevents your computer from recognizing your iOS device.
 Reach out to that special friend of yours and check your iPad or iDevice out on his or her’s computer.